iranjith4/WalkThrough_Corona/ReadMe.txt

 How To Integrate :
-1. Copy the WalkThroughPluginLibrary Folder from corona directory.
+1. Copy the WalkThroughPluginLibrary Folder to corona folder.

 2. Declare the header file :
 	local slideView = require("WalkThroughPluginLibrary.slideView")